-Don’t let the what-if win!
+Don’t let yourself fall into this future-buying.
 You will always be able to get something in case something goes awry.
 You will never be stuck without an item for long!

-Now that we got that off our chests, let’s talk about what we can do now that everything is decluttered and how we can keep everything decluttered!
+Now that we got that off our chests, let’s talk about what we can do now that everything is decluttered and how we can effectively keep your house decluttered!

 Finding your Intention